Clemsazert/Clemsazert/README.md

 ### Hello there, my name is Clément 🤗

-## I'm an French enginerr who just graduated from CentraleSupélec, Paris (Major in IT Architecture).
+## I'm an French engineer who graduated last year from CentraleSupélec, Paris (Major in IT Architecture).

-- 🌱 I’m currently learning Kubernetes for devOps purposes.
+- 🌱 I’m currently learning Remix and GCP (maybe get a certification soon if I have the time for!)
-- 🏆 End of 2021 Goals: rewrite the backend of my app in Go and get my AWS and GCP certifications.
+- 🏆 End of 2022 Goals: continue developing my Go game and release an alpha version.
 - 🎥 I also love shooting and producing video content for my friends and family.
 Check out the [students union][hyris] I was in!

 ### Find me on social networks: